cui-shaobo/causal-strength/readme.md

-**causal-strength** is a Python package for evaluating the causal strength between statements using various metrics such as CESAR (Causal Embedding Similarity with Attention Reweighting).
+**causal-strength** is a Python package for evaluating the causal strength between statements using various metrics such as CESAR (Causal Embedding aSsociation with Attention Rating).
 This package leverages pre-trained models available on [Hugging Face Transformers](https://huggingface.co/) for efficient and scalable computations.

 ## Table of Contents